Alzheimer’s and Cognitive Stimulation: Keeping the Mind Active

 This therapy involves discussing past experiences and memories with others, often facilitated by a trained therapist or caregiver.

-Through reminiscing, individuals can strengthen their sense of identity, improve their skills, and foster a sense of belonging within a supportive group setting.
+Through reminiscing, individuals can strengthen their sense of identity, improve their communication skills, and foster a sense of belonging within a supportive group setting.

-Furthermore, social interactions provide opportunities for meaningful relationships to develop between individuals with Alzheimer’s and their caregivers or peers.
+Furthermore, social interactions provide opportunities for meaningful relationships to develop between individuals with Alzheimer’s and their or peers.

 These relationships contribute to increased feelings of happiness, purpose, and overall satisfaction with life.